atxwang/atxwang.github.io/_posts/recent events.md

-be swift resolute proud let immovable strides carry you past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past stones and slingshots past cages in which human animals are detained
+be swift resolute proud let immovable strides carry you past poppy fields past fig trees past clear skies where in lieu of soaring kites there is terrifying rain past border walls past stones and slingshots past the cages in which human animals are detained

 past glorious gates standing valiantly in defense against that terrible paradox: a child